Knowledge-Empowered Representation Learning for Chinese Medical Reading Comprehension: Task, Model and Resources: The CMedBERT Model

 \subsection{Knowledge Embedding and Retrieval}

 In the knowledge bases, relational knowledge is stored in the form of (\textit{subject, relation, object}) triples.
 In order to fuse knowledge into token representations, we first encode all entities in the knowledge base into a low-dimensional vector space.
 Here, we employ PTransE~\cite{DBLP:conf/emnlp/LinLLSRL15} to learn entity representations, and denote the underlying entity embedding as $e_i$.
 Because existing medical NER tools do not have high coverage over our corpus, we consider five types of token strings as candidate entities: noun, time, location, direction and numeric.
-Three matching strategies are then employed to retrieve relevant entities from the knowledge base: (\romannumeral1) The two strings match exactly. (\romannumeral2) The edit distance is smaller than a threshold. (\romannumeral3) The number of overlapped tokens is larger than a threshold.
+Two matching strategies are then employed to retrieve relevant entities from the knowledge base: (\romannumeral1) The two strings match exactly. (\romannumeral2) The number of overlapped tokens is larger than a threshold.
 After relevant entities are retrieved, we can fuse the knowledge into contextual representations, introduced below.